David Fleay Wildlife Park

 Nestled in the heart of Queensland’s Gold Coast, David Fleay Wildlife Park is a great school holiday option for families seeking adventure and a deeper connection with nature.
-With its unique blend of interactive wildlife encounters and educational programs, this lesser-known sanctuary is a haven for kids to unleash their curiosity and ignite their love for the natural world.
+With its unique blend of interactive wildlife encounters and educational programs, this lesser-known sanctuary is a haven for kids to unleash their curiosity.
+It also ignites their love for the natural world.

 More than just a park, David Fleay Wildlife Park is unique.
 Why?
-Because it’s the only wildlife park that is Queensland Government (QLD National Parks) owned and operated.
-As a result, it doesn’t have that ‘commercial feel’ of a zoo that can leave an uneasy feeling in the pit of your stomach.
+Because it’s the only wildlife park that the Queensland Government (QLD National Parks) owns and operates.
+It doesn’t have that ‘commercial feel’ of a zoo.
+You know, that one that leaves you with an uneasy feeling in the pit of your stomach.
 Conservation and education of Australia’s threatened species are at the heart of what they do.

-Behind the scenes at David Fleay Wildlife Park, rangers rehabilitate injured and orphaned animals and, where possible, release them back into the wild.
+Behind the scenes, rangers rehabilitate injured and orphaned animals and, where possible, release them back into the wild.

 We’ll start with our favourite way to experience the David Fleay Wildlife Park … as a Junior Ranger!

-The Junior Ranger school holiday program is for children ages 5 – 12 years.
-Kids aged 5 – 7 years can book into either the Waterway Warriors program or the Junior Rangers Helper program.
+The Junior Ranger school holiday program is for children ages 5 – 14.
+Kids aged 5 – 7 can book into the Protectors Program.
+Kids a little older in the 8-12 age bracket can book in as a Junior Ranger Guardian.
+Those ages 12-14 can experience being a Junior Ranger Animal Carer.

-Here’s a quick peek at what to expect on the Junior Ranger Helper program:
+Here’s a quick peek at what to expect as a Junior Ranger:

-Parents wanting to stay on-site while children are enjoying the school holiday programs can either enjoy the David Fleay Wildlife Park at their own pace or take a break at the Fleays Cafe with whatever beverage and snack takes your fancy.
+Parents wanting to stay on-site while children are enjoying the school holiday programs can either enjoy the park at their own pace.
+Otherwise, they could take a break at the Fleays Cafe with whatever beverage and snacks you fancy.

 Other ways to experience the David Fleay Wildlife Park include: